MARINE RADIO CHANNELS

 VHF Channel 16 - Distress, Safety, and Initial Calling Channel

-A distress call has priority over all other transmissions.
 On VHF, use channel 16 or 67 for distress transmissions

-Once communications have been established, switch to a working channel or frequency.
+Once communications have been established, switch to a working channel

-For VHF, use channels 72, or 77 when working with other vessels.
-When calling and working with a coast station like marine rescue unit they will advise you to change to a channel of their choice
+When calling and working with a coast station like a marine rescue unit they will advise you to change to a channel of their choice

-VHF Channel 20 - Tangalooma Repeater
+VHF Channel 20 Repeater Channel

 Thank you to Redcliffe Coast Guard QF3 for supplying this repeater to the boating public

-VHF Channel 21 - Cape Moreton Repeater
+VHF Channel 21 Repeater Channel

 Thank you to Redcliffe Coast Guard QF3 for supplying this repeater to the boating public